gongahkia/yuho/doc/KANBAN.md

 ### 1. Syntax

+1. Consider including a syntax that can represent probabilistic events like COULD, WOULD and research more what kinds of probability there are, use GPT for brainstorming syntax
 1. Edit SYNTAX.md and add the below
     * Consider possible syntax to represent the applied rule identifiers in a more natural language kind of way
         * Look into how Catala and L4 handle concepts like this